shoosein219/metagenomics_ARG/README.md

 # metagenomics_ARG

-### ** a current project and work in progress: last updated 06 Nov 2023**
+#### **A current project and work in progress: last updated 06 Nov 2023**

 - **Data Type:** using single end metagenomic data (as a simple example) to understand Antimicrobial Resistant Genes (ARGs) in gut microbiome

-- The data used in this example is from https://www.nature.com/articles/ncomms9945.
-I only use a subset of data, based on my research questions (based on antimicrobial resistant genes(ARGs)) and select only the controls and antibiotic-influenced treatment to see the effect of ARGs using libraries prepped for metagenomics that give insight into a study on the gut microbiome of mice with and without Streptomycin treatments (https://zenodo.org/records/1040361)

-**Description of dataset:**
+- **Description of dataset:**
 Streptomycin (treatment) given to wildtype mouse subjects to see metagenomic changes in bacterial community using partial 16S shotgun sequencing

+    - The data used in this example is from Barroso-Batista et al. 2015 published in *Nature Communications*  (https://www.nature.com/articles/ncomms9945).
+I use a subset of the data, based on my research questions (based on antimicrobial resistant genes(ARGs)) and select only the control and antibiotic-influenced treatment to see the effect of ARGs using libraries prepped for metagenomics that give insight into a study on the gut microbiome of mice with and without Streptomycin treatments (https://zenodo.org/records/1040361)
+    - Research Q1: To what extent do the metagenomic profiles of the mouse gut microbiome show significant alterations in the expression of Antibiotic Resistance Genes (ARGs) in response to Streptomycin exposure?
+H1 = great extent; H0 = none/no difference

 ### Step 1: Quality Control
 - Fastqc